 A child of refugees, Yang Keo’s experiences as a Hmong American and first-generation middle school graduate influenced her commitment to educational equity and ensuring all students have access to high-quality schools and the life opportunities they afford.
-She earned her doctorate in education leadership and master’s in education policy and management from Harvard Graduate School of Education; an M.S.T. in education from Pace Graduate School; and a bachelor’s in economics from Harvard College.
-Yang Keo is a member of the fifth cohort of the Future Chiefs leadership development program.
+She earned her doctorate in education leadership and a master’s in education policy and management from Harvard Graduate School of Education, an M.S.T. in education from Pace Graduate School, and a bachelor’s in economics from Harvard College.